timescale/docs/use-timescale/data-retention/about-data-retention.md

 dropping data by the chunk is faster, because it deletes an entire file from disk.
 It doesn't need garbage collection and defragmentation.

-Whether you use a policy or manually drop chunks, TimescaleDB drops data by the chunk.
+Whether you use a policy or manually drop chunks, Timescale drops data by the chunk.
 It only drops chunks where _all_ the data is wihin the specified time range.